PIPL China: Is Your Business Ready?

 So, it seems that even without any presence in China, SaaS businesses that process the personal information of Chinese citizens will be bound by this law.

 Effectively, this means that almost every major business in the world will need a PIPL compliance strategy.
-And if your business deals with the personal information of individuals located within China, you’ll need to ensure you’re consistently meeting the requirements of the PIPL.
+And if you sell software online and your business deals with the personal information of individuals located within China, you’ll need to ensure you’re consistently meeting the requirements of the PIPL.

 What is Defined as ‘Personal Information’ and ‘Sensitive Personal Information’ in the PIPL?Under China’s PIPL, personal information is defined as any information such as video, voice, or image data relating to an identified or identifiable natural person, notwithstanding whether the information is captured via an electronic form or another type of form.
 This definition excludes any anonymized information.